GaloisInc/BESSPIN-Voting-System-Demonstrator-2019/docs/system-description/Registration_System.md

 ### Mandatory

-* Must be able to generate voter cards from a given set of eligible voters
-* Must be able to authenticate a voter based on a voter card number
+* Must be able to authenticate a voter
+* Must identify the correct ballot type for the voter
-* Must be able to record when a voter has been given a ballot and securely store this information for posting voting history
+* Must be able to provide evidence of registration and ballot style
-* Must prevent a voter from being issued more than one ballot
+* Must prevent a voter from registering to vote more than once
-* Must be able to authenticate and register voters at multiple machines simultaneously in various venues across the jurisdiction
-* Must have an interactive user interface for authentication and registration
+* Must have an interactive user interface for authentication
+* Must support process to supply provisional ballot
 * Must be able to print out the current voter list at any point of the election

 ### Optional

-####Usability:
+* Must be able to authenticate and register voters at multiple machines simultaneously in various venues across the jurisdiction
+* Must be able to log process or data inconsistencies

+#### Usability:

 * The user interface must be trivial to use for non-technical users (election representatives).
 * The voter should be able to register at any table at the voting venue.

-####Persistence:
+#### Persistence:

 * The system will exhibit no data loss from an arbitrary failure (e.g., a typical system failure like a Windows crash) of any system in the *BVS 2020* network.
 * The system will exhibit no data loss in the event of a network failure.

-####Scalability:
+#### Scalability:

 * The system should be able to handle a large number of voters (approximately 30,000 voters in a single voting venue with 10 machines running the *BVS 2020*).

-####Security:
+#### Security:

 * The system should use proper security measures and cryptography to establish confidence that the system is secure.